matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 Instead, we simply say that both cryptographic identity and message keys are stored in key storage.

-⚠️ Avoid using "key backup" to talk about storing message keys: keeping things on the server is not a "backup", but a reliable, cross-device place where this information is stored.
-The word "backup" implies a redundant way to recover lost information, but if the user loses their recovery key, this information is lost.
+⚠️ Avoid using "key backup" to talk about storing message keys: this is too easily confused with exporting keys or messages to an external system.
-Clients and servers may wish to offer additional backup services that provide true redundancy and disaster recovery, but key storage is not this.

 ⚠️ Avoid "4S" or "quad-S" - these are not descriptive terms.